 I was born and raised in South Australia’s Barossa Valley.
 After loosing a battle at the age of 17 with my parents who felt studying art in Melbourne would not eventuate in a promising career I began my training as a chef under Maggie Beer.

-Training with Maggie was a kind of awakening that started a professional journey with food, which has taken me all over the world and paused in Western Australia, where I settled in Fremantle in 1990.
+Training with Maggie was a kind of awakening that started a professional journey with food that has taken me all over the world, settling in Fremantle, Western Australia in 1990.

 Writing, Teaching and Events